christyguajardo/osticket-prereqs/README.md

 Click on the expand icon

-Athen click on World Wide Web services
+And then click on World Wide Web services

 Under Application Development Features – Click on CGI